SpareBank1/designsystem/packages/ffe-grid/README.md

 for viewports that are not specified (i.e. `.ffe-grid__col--md-6` will be 100 % wide on small devices, and 50 % on medium and large screens).

+A column can be hidden entirely on a given breakpoint by setting the value to `0`, e.g. `.ffe-grid__col--sm-0` to hide it on small screens.

 ### Offset

 The pattern is like so: `.ffe-grid__col--{size}-offset-{num-of-cols}`